algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specification.md

 ## 7. Bubble Platform

-Bubble is a no-code platform that allows you to create web applications without any programming knowledge.
-To create an application, you place blocks, more precisely called elements, on a page and define their properties to create a rendering similar to an HTML page. <br>
+Bubble is a no-code platform that allows to create web applications without any programming knowledge.
+To create an application, we place blocks, more precisely called elements, on a page and define their properties to create a rendering similar to an HTML page. <br>

 ### 7.1 Front-end